StrongMind/culture/recruit/full-stack-developer.md

 As a pizza chef I should be able to create new pizza master pieces

 * It should allow me to see a list of existing pizzas and their toppings
-* It should allow me to allow me to create a new pizza and add toppings to it
+* It should allow me to create a new pizza and add toppings to it
-* It should allow me to allow me to delete an existing pizza
+* It should allow me to delete an existing pizza
 * It should allow me to update an existing pizza
 * It should allow me to update toppings on an existing pizza
 * It should not allow me to enter duplicate pizzas